India, Pakistan plan to restart some economic activity during coronavirus lockdown

-NEW DELHI/ISLAMABAD (Reuters) - India and Pakistan are planning to partially open up some parts of the economy, officials in the two countries said on Monday, as the costs of harsh lockdowns to limit the outbreak of the coronavirus mount across the region.
+NEW DELHI/ISLAMABAD (Reuters) - India and Pakistan are planning to partially reopen their economies to minimise the cost of restrictive measures imposed to halt the spread of the novel coronavirus, officials in the two countries said on Monday.

-Indian officials said the number of coronavirus cases in the country increased to 9,152 on Monday, including 308 deaths, a swift rise from fewer than 1,000 two weeks ago, even though the country of 1.3 billion people is under a sweeping 21-day lockdown.

-But the shutdown has left millions of people without work and the World Bank forecast India’s economic growth could drop to 1.5% to 2.8% in the fiscal year that started on April 1, the weakest pace in three decades.
+Prime Minister Narendra Modi said on Twitter he will address the nation on Tuesday, at the end of a 21-day lockdown that has severely disrupted economic activity and left millions of its 1.3 billion people out of work.

+Two Pakistani cabinet ministers told Reuters the civil and military leadership would meet on Monday to decide whether to extend countrywide restrictions there beyond April 15.

+The World Bank has said economic growth in India and other South Asian countries is likely to be the slowest for four decades this year because of the coronavirus outbreak.

+Although India’s shutdown is likely to be extended as most states have requested, officials say its terms could be softened to help households and businesses.

-Prime Minister Narendra Modi has asked his cabinet colleagues to come up with plans to open up some crucial industries as the livelihoods of millions of people were at stake, a government source involved the deliberations said.
+Modi has asked his cabinet colleagues to come up with plans to open up some crucial industries, a government source involved in the deliberations said.

-One plan is to restart some manufacturing in the autos, textiles, defence and electronics sectors, according to a government note that Reuters has reviewed.
-Firms could start a quarter of their operations while ensuring social distancing, the note said.
+A government note seen by Reuters said some manufacturing could be restarted, with firms in the autos, textiles, defence and electronics sectors allowed to operate at 25% capacity while ensuring social distancing.

-“As the prime minister has indicated, we will have to move towards economic activity, while taking utmost care of the lockdown and social distancing,” said Manohar Lal Khattar, chief minister of the northern state of Haryana.
+“As the prime minister has indicated, we will have to move towards economic activity, while taking utmost care of the lockdown and social distancing,” said Manohar Lal Khattar, chief minister of Haryana.

 “In the green zone, small and medium industries will be allowed to start operations, provided the entrepreneur gives us an undertaking to fulfil the guidelines in letter and spirit.
-We want small industries to start operations at lower capacity first,” Khattar, a close ally of Modi, said.
+We want small industries to start operations at lower capacity first,” Khattar, a close Modi ally, said.

-The lockdown ends at midnight on Tuesday and Modi is due to take a decision on whether it should be extended.
-Several states have urged for an extension as the infection spreads through densely packed communities, but they also want a less sweeping shutdown.
+Officials said the number of coronavirus cases in India was 9,152 on Monday, including 308 deaths, a swift rise from fewer than 1,000 two weeks ago.

+The government is trying to increase testing for the virus, which causes COVID-19, a respiratory disease, from about 15,000 samples a day to around 40,000.

-“I am sure we are going to have at least a 10-day extension, or a couple of weeks,” one of the ministers said.
+Civil and military leaders were also likely to approve measures to seal-off areas with a high incidence of infection, added one of them, saying: “I am sure we are going to have at least a 10-day extension, or a couple of weeks.”

-He said the meeting will also give a go-ahead to seal virus hot spots, the pockets there is widespread incidence of the disease.

-The ministers said the meeting will also lay out a phase- wise plan of reopening some industry, mainly the construction and export sectors, adding that business owners will have to give undertakings to adhere to safety measures and ensure disinfection of their factories.
-They will be allowed to function only with a reduced workforce.
+The meeting will also consider a plan for phased reopening of some industries, with a reduced workforce, providing factory owners adhere to strict safety guidelines.

+“The business community is asking us that what safety measures they need to take, so that they run their business keeping in view those precautions, and generally we also agree ... that we have to go in that direction,” Minister for Planning Asad Umar said.

 Official government figures on the spread of the coronavirus in South Asia are as follows: